Wat Si Muang

 What we say:

-A bit east of the city centre, Wat Si Muang is a little temple that plays a big role in the daily lives of many locals.
-Though it is a Buddhist temple, its story offers some insight into how the Lao people have merged their former animist beliefs with Bud
+Wat Si Muang is a little temple that plays a big role in the daily lives of many locals.
+Though it is a Buddhist temple, its story offers some insight into how the Lao people have merged their former animist beliefs with Buddhism.

 Many variations of the legend abound, but approximately 300 years ago a young pregnant woman named Si Muang was sacrificed at this site and a pillar built over her body.
 To this day, Si Muang is still worshipped and the temple that stands on the spot carries her name in honour, as does the village.
 There is no signage telling the story, but look for a pile of old bricks next to a small statue of Si Muang at the back of the temple.